ann-kilzer/meloncoin/README.md

 While this fruit-based cryptocurrency is somewhat whimsical, the concept of an expiring token is generalizable.
 Consider concert tickets, video game pre-sales, or any item where the product peaks at a specific point in time.
 Value builds until that moment and no further.

 When I researched expiring tokens, there wasn't much out there, aside from a [stack exchange thread](https://ethereum.stackexchange.com/questions/27379/is-it-possible-to-create-an-expiring-ephemeral-erc-20-token) and an [article from ConsenSys](https://medium.com/@ConsenSys/tokens-on-ethereum-e9e61dac9b4e) pointing to some [dead (expired?)](http://inflekt.us/) [links](http://farmshare.space/).
-Please send more my way if you fine anything.
+Please send more my way if you find anything.

 Prerequisites: